toukir99/loginRegistrationApp/README.md

-# Registration and Authentication API
+# Login-registration and Authentication API

 This repository contains Node.js APIs for user registration, authentication, profile management, and account deletion.
 The APIs are available in two versions: one built with MySQL and Sequelize, and the other with MongoDB and Mongoose.
 Both versions handle encryption for sensitive information such as passwords.